pbprasad99/algorithmic_pareto/docs/resources/Terraform_Data_Engineer_Cheatsheet.md

 # Terraform Cheatsheet

-!!! warning AI Assisted (Grok 3)
+!!! warning "AI Assisted (Grok 3)"

-A cheatsheet which is actually useful to setup production grade IaC project using Terraform and Gitlab covring :
+A cheatsheet which is actually useful to setup production grade IaC project using Terraform and Gitlab covwring :

    - **Multi-Environment setup**
    - **CI/CD**